Battenfield/true_flip/README.md

 # True Flip

-True Flip is a coinflip game on ethereum
+True Flip is a coinflip game on the ethereum network of your choice

 In True Flip users provide the randomness rather than relying on a 3rd party